sphinx-doc/sphinx/doc/ext/appapi.rst

 Sphinx core events
 ------------------

 These events are known to the core.
-The arguments showed are given to the registered event handlers.
+The arguments shown are given to the registered event handlers.

-.. event:: builder-inited ()
+.. event:: builder-inited (app)

    Emitted the builder object has been created.

-.. event:: doctree-read (doctree)
+.. event:: doctree-read (app, doctree)

    Emitted when a doctree has been parsed and read by the environment, and is about to be pickled.

-.. event:: doctree-resolved (doctree, docname)
+.. event:: doctree-resolved (app, doctree, docname)

    Emitted when a doctree has been "resolved" by the environment, that is, all references and TOCs have been inserted.

-.. event:: page-context (pagename, templatename, context, doctree)
+.. event:: page-context (app, pagename, templatename, context, doctree)

    Emitted when the HTML builder has created a context dictionary to render a template with -- this can be used to add custom elements to the context.